5/8/2025

 Analyst, TD Securities

-Yeah thanks.
-Morning guys.
-Hey Wayne.
-Maybe just that Rochester.
-Good to see the increase in times through the crushing circuit.
-Just wondering when you would expect to see the benefit of that roll through the silver recoveries and then just curious on the direct to pad material is this quarter representative of the percentage of DTP material that you would expect on a run rate basis or would you expect that percentage through the crusher to increase as well over the coming quarters?
+Yeah, thanks.
+Morning, guys.
+Hi, Wayne.
+Maybe just at Rochester, good to see the increase in times through the crushing circuit.
+Just wondering when you would expect to see the benefit of that roll through the silver recoveries.
+And then just curious on the direct to pad material, is this quarter representative of the percentage of DTP material that you would expect on a run rate basis?
+Or would you expect that percentage through the pressure to increase as well over the coming quarters?

 speaker

-Yeah thanks.
-Thanks Wayne.
-I'll start and then Mick you can add to my answer.
-Look the team out there is doing a great job stepping up to this much higher mining and processing rate.
-Two and a half times increase over prior years whether it's at the mining, crushing, processing, refining, recoveries or tracking model.
+Yeah, thanks.
+Thanks, Wayne.
+I'll start and then Mick, you can add to my answer.
+Look, the team out there is doing a great job stepping up to this much higher mining and processing rate, you know, two and a half times increase over prior years, whether it's at the mining, crushing, processing, refining, recoveries, or tracking model.
 Grades are nicely ahead.
 We produced what we expected in the first quarter.
-We've kind of repeatedly proven to ourselves a crusher can do what we need it to do both from a throughput and a crush size standpoint.
+We've kind of repeatedly proven to ourselves a crusher can do what we need it to do, both from a throughput and a crusher And a crush size standpoint.
 So we're pleased with how things are going.
-I think the budget and guidance are built off a seven eighths inch target.
-I think to the first quarter that was at about 0.925 for the material that went through all three stages of crushing.
-So as we see that crush size continue to trend down we'll see those recoveries continue to go up and confident that we can hit our full year guidance like we suggested in our release this morning.
-As far as DTP that will likely decline as we go forward and as crusher availability continues to improve.
-But Mick do you want to go ahead and answer Wayne's question further?
+I think the budget and guidance are built off a 7-8 inch target.
+I think to the first quarter that was at about .925 for the material that went through all three stages of crushing.
+So as we see that crush size continue to trend down, we'll see those recoveries continue to go up.
+And confident that we can you know, hit our full year guidance like we suggested in our release this morning.
+As far as DTP, that will likely decline as we go forward and as crusher availability continues to improve.
+But Mick, do you want to go ahead and answer Wayne's question further?

 speaker